 The following guidelines apply to all individuals, offices, departments and schools that use social media tools, websites and applications on behalf of the university.
 Creating an engaging and dynamic social media presence provides the opportunity to connect with a variety of audiences and build the Shenandoah community.

-The following guidelines pertain to anyone all university community members – students, faculty members and staff members – and their use of web-based social media.
+The following guidelines pertain to anyone all university community members – students, faculty members and staff members – and their use of social media.

 - The use of social media must not violate any local, state or federal law.